Philip Gorton has been studying local history since childhood.

 He has also developed a knowledge of house construction methods and is an active member of the Domestic Building Research Group, which surveys and records traditional buildings in Surrey.

-He has been taking commissions since 1993 and has completed histories of over one hundred houses, in addition to other research work.
+He has been taking commissions since 1993 and has completed histories of over 120 houses, in addition to other research work.
 The majority of these houses are in south west Surrey and he has built a thorough understanding of the area's history.

 Sally Gorton co-writes the histories and assists with the research.

 In addition, she is a trained artist and accepts commissions to paint pictures of the houses.